 GRANT SELECT ON bookSchema.toOrderTable TO libraryUser;

 GRANT INSERT ON bookSchema.tOrderTable TO libraryUser;

-However, if you want the user to be able to SELECT, INSERT, UPDATE and DELETE then it can be done in one go:
+However, if you want the user to be able to SELECT, INSERT, UPDATE DELETE and TRUNCATE then it can be done in one go:

 GRANT ALL ON bookSchema.orderTable TO libraryWorker;